-Steve Freeman reports on the English and Scottish guestions found with the Republican Socialist movement n 6th July the evolutionary terms we should Republican Socialist predict that at some point question in the UK with the main emphasis on England and Crown Powers Scotland and how the left could take up constitutional issues.
+Steve Freeman reports on the English and Scottish questions found with the Republican Socialist movement question in the UK with the main emphasis on England and Crown Powers Scotland and how the left could take up constitutional issues.
 Steve Freeman spoke about reinventing English identity.
 Allan Armstrong spoke about current developments in Scotland with the referendum next year.
 Corrina Lotz outlined the aims of the 'Agreement of the People' campaign.

 The first session was called 'Remaking the English working formidable anti-democratic class', a reference to E P Thompson's history of the English These powers cloak the working class.
 The left must 'grasp the nettle' of the national question in England.
 England and Scotland are bound together in a political and constitutional union.
 The Scottish question (will Scotland become an independent state?) will come to a head in the 2014 referendum.
-The English question is the other side of the coin.
+The English question is the other side of the